 USPS is now using validated data pertaining to three subsets of Election Mail for internal purposes.
-The three relevant subsets of Election Mail are: (1) mailpieces that are electronically identified on "entry" as Election Mail and that are also trackable using USPS's Intelligent Mail Barcode ("IMB") feature; (2) Election Mail that bears service type ID ("STID") codes embedded within the IMB specifically identifying the Mail as ballots outgoing to voters; and (3) Election Mail that bears STID codes that specifically identify the Mail as ballots incoming from voters.6
+The three relevant subsets of Election Mail are: (1) mailpieces that are electronically identified on "entry" as Election Mail and that are also trackable using USPS's Intelligent Mail

-5 Generally speaking, the vast majority (approximately 98%) of mailpieces that receive their final processing scan are delivered the next day.
+&lt;sup>5 Generally speaking, the vast majority (approximately 98%) of mailpieces that receive their final processing scan are delivered the next day.
 Due to a number of factors, including mail being missorted, missequenced, or natural disasters, a very small fraction of mail that has received its final processing scan may be delivered a day later.